 There are many mental health conditions that can cause a person to become aggressive.
 Overtly hostile behavior towards oneself, others, or property can pose a number of risks if treatment is not sought to alleviate the symptoms of an existing mental illness or illnesses.
 Young people, for example, may be unable to form healthy relationships with peers if their aggressive actions occur in settings in which said relationships could be formed.
 Within a school setting, a youth who is antagonistic or acts out in a violent manner may experience disciplinary action from school personnel if such behaviors or verbal disrespect compromise the safety or rules of his or her school.
 Increased interaction with law enforcement is also probable for young people should aggressive actions become criminal.

 Adults who display aggression are also likely to experience adverse effects as a result of their actions.
-Similar to young people who are aggressive, relationships with others could become damaged, performance at work could decline, and there is an increased risk for being arrested if aggression crosses the line and causes a person to break the law.
-Fortunately, there are a number of advantageous treatment options in existence that can address the symptoms of an existing mental health condition and teach a person how to manage aggressive impulses.
+Similar to young people who are aggressive, relationships with others could become damaged, performance at work could decline, and there is an increased risk of being arrested if aggression crosses the line and causes a person to break the law.
+Fortunately, there are a number of advantageous treatment options at our aggression treatment center in New Baltimore that can address the symptoms of an existing mental health condition and teach a person how to manage aggressive impulses.

-Among the many care options available, inpatient treatment is one of the most effective at treating those who are aggressive.
+Among the many care options available at our hospital for aggression, inpatient treatment is one of the most effective at treating those who are aggressive.
 Within this type of treatment, a young person or adult can receive the immediate and stabilizing care that can identify the existence of a mental health disorder that could be causing aggression.
 Mental health professionals are readily available in inpatient treatment to provide support 24 hours a day for the duration of an individual’s care.
-Additionally, for those who may require medication to alleviate the symptoms of a mental illness, psychiatrists are on hand in inpatient treatment settings so that the need for medication can be determined, supervised, and altered in order to elicit the most favorable outcomes.
-Ultimately, individuals who seek and receive inpatient treatment can learn the skills and tools needed to manage aggressive behaviors so that a happier, healthier life can be realized.
+Additionally, for those who may require medication to alleviate the symptoms of a mental illness, psychiatrists are on hand at our hospital so that the need for medication can be determined, supervised, and altered in order to elicit the most favorable outcomes.
+Ultimately, individuals who seek and receive such treatment can learn the skills and tools needed to manage aggressive behaviors so that a happier, healthier life can be realized.